 Plans were developed concerning the design and construction of the environmental chamber facility, which will be housed in a new laboratory building constructed in part for this purpose.
 A schematic of the environmental chamber and its associated temperature-controlled enclosure and light source is shown on Figure 1, above.
-The construction of the building for the chamber laboratory and the light source is just now underway, and it expected to be completed in late March of 2001.
-Near-term needs for analytical instrumentation are being assessed, and some equipment was purchased and ordered.
+The construction of the building for the chamber is now complete, and the construction of the major components of the new chamber and light source are nearing completion.
+Selected photographs of the facility during the latter stages of its construction are shown on Figure 2, above.
+Near-term needs for analytical instrumentation are being assessed, and most of the equipment to be used during the initial states of this project have been acquired.
+Funding is available for additional analytical equipment, but purchase of additional equipment will be deferred until analytical needs and priorities are fully assessed, and the amount of operational funding available from other sources have been determined.

-A series of experiments are being carried out to evaluate $NO_x$ offgasing effects in Teflon bag reactors, since this is expecting to be the main factor limiting how low pollutant concentrations can be usefully employed in environmental chamber data.
-A minimum $NO_x$ offgasing rate of ~1 ppb per day is observed in the ~5 m3 test reactors, though lower background $NO_x$ levels should be obtained in the full size ( $\sim$ 200 m) chamber.
-Research will continue on evaluating chamber effects and low NOx experiments using the existing chamber facility.
+A series of experiments are being carried out to evaluate NO_x offgasing effects in Teflon bag reactors, since this is expecting to be the main factor limiting how low pollutant concentrations can be usefully employed in environmental chamber data.
+A minimum NO_x offgasing rate of ~1 ppb per day is observed in the ~5 m3 test reactors, though lower background NO_x levels should be obtained in the full size (~200 m3) chamber.
+Research will continue on evaluating chamber effects and low NO_x experiments using the existing chamber facility.
 The current research plan and schedule for the upcoming period are being developed based on the results obtained.